- What is cervical cancer?

 These vaccines are expensive − about $375 for the vaccine series (not including any doctor's fee or the cost of giving the injections).
 Either vaccine should be covered by most medical insurance plans (if given according to ACIP guidelines).
 It should also be covered by government programs that pay for vaccinations in children under 18.
 But because vaccination costs so much, you might want to check your coverage with your insurance company before getting the vaccine.

 It’s important to realize that neither vaccine provides complete protection against all cancer-causing types of HPV, so routine cervical cancer screening is still necessary.

-For more information on the vaccine and HPV, please see our document, Human Papilloma Virus (HPV), Cancer, and HPV Vaccines: Frequently Asked Questions.
+For more information on the vaccine and HPV, please see our document, HPV Vaccines.

 Last Medical Review: 05/02/2013

 Last Revised: 02/04/2014